 Creative production software offer key global-to-local tools.
 The Feed Editor provides a user-friendly space that offers automated features for mass production.
 One creative layout stores all of your sizing requirements.
 As a result, Celtra users can create 100s of dynamic variations in minutes.

 See the Feed Editor in action:

 Read more about global ad scaling with creative software here.

 2. Last year’s creatives are looking better and better

 Stuck in a creative slump?
 Content demands are likely the culprit.
 Ever-growing platforms, channels, and formats have been pushing new types of tasks on designers.
 And considering digital ad spend reached nearly half of all global ad spending this year, it seems this trend isn’t slowing down anytime soon.

 Unfortunately, when volume demands become overwhelming, creative quality takes a hit.
 But what’s the value of infinite messages if you’re unable to affect 1 consumer?

 Clearly, production teams need a solution that supports creative excellence.
-With a CMP, production teams can reduce operational work so that teams can spend that time focusing on creative experiences.
-From features such as feed-editor, templating, and creative reuse to bulk preview and approval, CMPs speed up the process and allow you to launch campaigns faster.
+With a creative software, production teams can reduce operational work so that teams can spend that time focusing on creative experiences.
+From features such as feed-editor, templating, and creative reuse to bulk preview and approval, creative production softwares speed up the process and allow you to launch campaigns faster.
 Less time managing means more time making.